markdaws/gohome/README.md

   - Monitor Hardware
   - Raspberry PI support, allowing goHOME to run 24/7 on a cheap small device
   - Recipes, allow programing locally like IFTTT support
+  - Out of the box solution for hardware makers as a whitelabel UI
 //TODO:

 ##Supported Hardware